 In the past people with epilepsy could fill in a form to get free prescriptions.
 This is no longer necessary as everyone in Scotland now gets free prescriptions.

-With medical and DVLA approval, you can have your car licence returned after twelve months have passed and you have had no seizures.
 There are different regulations if you have sleep seizures.
-If 1 year has passed and you have only had sleep seizures during this time, and no seizures while awake, you can get your driving licence back.
+If one year has passed and you have only had sleep seizures during this time, and no seizures while awake, you can get your driving licence back.
 In a few cases, if there is no history or diagnosis of epilepsy and you have only had one seizure, it may be possible to get your licence back after 6 months.
 There are stricter guidelines for LGV / PCV licences.
 See our Epilepsy and driving factsheet for more information:

 If you are unable to drive for medical reasons please read the following section about free bus travel in Scotland.